DelazJ/QGIS-Documentation/docs/user_manual/processing_algs/gdal/rasteranalysis.rst

        Default: 0.0
      - The maximum distance to be generated.
        The nodata value will be used for pixels beyond this distance.
        If a nodata value is not provided, the output band will be queried for its nodata value.
        If the output band does not have a nodata value, then the value 65535 will be used.
        Distance is interpreted according to the value of *Distance units*.
-   * - **Value to be applied to all pixels that are within the maxdist of target pixels**
+   * - **Value to apply to all pixels that are within the maximum distance**

        Optional
      - ``REPLACE``